590

 February 2026, XVIII Ed. , 27 pages

-This report provides an analysis of the furniture retail market in Italy, including data on home furniture consumption, furniture imports, price trends and market penetration.
-It also examines retail distribution channels, the competitive landscape and the leading furniture retailers.
+This report provides a comprehensive overview of the furniture retail market in the United Kingdom, including home furniture consumption, furniture imports, price trends and market structure.
+It also analyses retail distribution channels, competitive dynamics and the leading furniture retailers.